eProsima/Fast-DDS-docs/docs/advanced.rst

 Transport Layer
 ---------------

-Unless you specify other configuration, *eProsima Fast RTPS* will use its built in UDPv4 Transport Layer with a default configuration.
+Unless you specify other configuration, *eProsima Fast RTPS* will use its built-in UDPv4 Transport Layer with a default configuration.
 You can change this default configuration or switch to UDPv6 by providing an alternative configuration when you create the Participant.